Lartu/ldpl/README.md

 ### 📖 The LDPL Standard Library

-A number of useful statements and subroutines are available in the [LDPL Standard Library](https://github.com/Lartu/ldpl-std).
+A number of useful statements and subroutines are available in the [**LDPL Standard Library**](https://github.com/Lartu/ldpl-std).
 Just `INCLUDE` the desired files in your sourcecode and you are ready to go.
 For more information check the LDPL Standard Library repository.

 ### 🦕 Some other LDPL Libraries